solislemuslab/lab-dynamics/lab-guidelines.md

     - understand that reproducibility is a process.
 No one is reproducible from one day to the next.
 It is a constant process, and it will feel unnatural a times
     - assume that everything that you are doing right now will need to be redone at some point in the future: be prepared
     - ask for help if you need it.
 If you are feeling overwhelmed or stressed or don't know where to start, please reach out and I am happy to talk with you to find solutions
+    - note that if you are already reproducible and keep good notes by other means (not highlighted here), do continue that way!
+In fact, I am always eager to learn different ideas!
+This document is not meant to force anyone to do one particular style of best computing and reproducibility practices.
+Just keep in mind that whatever your style, we should discuss it and make sure that we are all on the same boat when it comes to expectations and outcomes

 ## Clear scientific communication: manuscripts and presentations